kimcamp33/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Purpose

+Using R to perform an analysis of Auto R Us' production data to determine areas of improvement and make Auto R Us stand out amoung its competition.

 ## Deliverable #1

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?